sudharsanbaskaran09-eng/aws-security-projects/project-6-aws-config-compliance-monitoring/README.md

 A hands-on AWS Security project focused on implementing continuous compliance monitoring and governance using AWS Config.

-This project demonstrates how cloud security teams monitor AWS resources, detect misconfigurations, and maintain compliance using automated AWS Config rules.

 ---

 # Project Objective